-- 1. Application will document that requirements and competencies have been adequately met through specialized education, in-service training, work, and RSC experiences - 2.
-Successful completion of the Early Childhood Mental Health Endorsement® written examination, which includes a multiple-choice section and an essay section.
-While the multiple-choice exam is the same for all categories of Endorsement, the essay portion of the exam differs for clinical, policy and research/faculty applicants
+1. Application will document that requirements and competencies have been adequately met through education, in-service training, and work.

+2. Successful completion of the Early Childhood Mental Health Endorsement® written examination, which includes a multiple-choice section and an essay section.
+While the multiple- choice exam is the same for all categories of Endorsement, the essay portion of the exam differs for clinical, policy and research/faculty applicants.